corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/node/collaborative-recovery/ledger-recovery/overview.md

 * Receiver `StatesToRecord` value

 {{< note >}}
-The `SendTransactionFlow` has been enhanced to infer the value for receiver `StatesToRecord` based on the type of sessions passed into its constructor:
+The `SendTransactionFlow` infers the value for receiver `StatesToRecord` based on the type of sessions passed into its constructor:
 * `val participantSessions: Set<FlowSession>` defaults to `ONLY_RELEVANT`
 * `val observerSessions: Set<FlowSession>` defaults to `ALL_VISIBLE`
 {{< /note >}}